decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 ??? info "Windows instructions (click to expand)"

-    1. Download the Windows installer `decrediton-v1.2.1.exe`.
+    1. Download the Windows installer `decrediton-v1.3.1.exe`.

     1. Double click the installer and follow the instructions.
-This will install and automatically start up Decrediton to download the Decred blockchain and set up your wallet.

-    1. The installer adds a shortcut to Decrediton on your desktop for next time you want to use it.
+    1. The installer adds a shortcut to Decrediton on your desktop.

 ??? info "macOS instructions (click to expand)"

-    1. Download the `decrediton-v1.2.1.dmg` file.
+    1. Download the `decrediton-v1.3.1.dmg` file.

-    1. Double click the `decrediton-v1.2.1.dmg` file once downloaded to mount the disk image.
+    1. Double click the `decrediton-v1.3.1.dmg` file to mount the disk image.

-    1. Drag the decrediton.app into the link to your Applications folder within the disk image.
+    1. Drag the `decrediton.app` file into the link to your Applications folder within the disk image.

 ??? info "Linux instructions (click to expand)"

-    1. Download the `decrediton-v1.2.1.tar.gz` file.
+    1. Download the `decrediton-v1.3.1.tar.gz` file.

-    1. Navigate to download location and extract the .tar.gz file:
+    1. Navigate to the download location and extract `decrediton-v1.3.1.tar.gz`.

-        Ubuntu File Browser: simply right click on the .tar.gz file and select "Extract Here".

-        Terminal: use the `tar -xvzf filename.tar.gz` command.

-        Both of these should extract the tar.gz into a folder that shares the same name. (`e.g. tar -xvzf decrediton-v1.2.1.tar.gz` should extract to `decrediton-v1.2.1`).
-If successful, this new folder should include a `decrediton` executable.
+    1. The extracted files include an executable named `decrediton`.

 ---